mrThe/unix_user_manager/README.md

 Management tool for unix users.
 Manually edits `/etc/passwd`, `/etc/shadow` and `/etc/groups`.

-It will not read norwrite anything to your files, but use it on your own risk!
+It will not read nor write anything to your files, but use it on your own risk!

 ## Installation